dbt-labs/corp/dbt_style_guide.md

 - A macro file should be named after the _main_ macro it contains.

 - A file with more than one macro should follow these conventions:
-  - There is one main macro which is the main focal point
+  - There is one macro which is the main focal point
   - The file is named for the main macro or idea
   - All other macros within the file are only used for the purposes of the main idea and not used by other macros outside of the file.